endlessparadigm/Predicting-Work-Efficiency/README.md

 # Predicting Work Efficiency at Work
-A funny anecdote where I utilized the wrong math equation by mistake yielding successful results in predicting the success of a major corporate data privacy project.
+A funny anecdote where I utilized a math equation by mistake yielding successful results in predicting the success of a data privacy compliance project.
-(15 min. read)
+(25 min. read)

 ## Abstract
 I had a really fun time as a contractor nearly 10 years ago for a major company.
 There was the opportunity to create an estimation of when a major data infrastructure project was to be completed.
 I took it upon myself to create a complex Excel spreadsheet, and apply my statistics knowledge in hopes of assisting the project management team.